cryptidtech/multiutil/README.md

 # multiutil

-Helpful traits and functions common to multi* types.
+Helpful traits, types, and functions for constructing multicodec types.